Can I draw your attention to this part in particular:

 5 May 2009, 22:00

-Media electronic programme guide.
+Virgin Media electronic programme guide.
 Its purpose is to promote ‘adult-sex' channels with mandatory access restrictions which are available on the Virgin Media service.
-From 22:00 the channel broadcasts a series of promotional trailers on a loop, each of
+From 22:00 the channel broadcasts a series of promotional trailers on a

-and female pubic areas; men and women touching each other in a sexual manner, including licking and kissing breasts; women stroking their breasts and buttocks; and cropped shots of real or simulated sex acts.
-The trailer also contained an example of the
+breasts and female pubic areas; men and women touching each other in a sexual manner, including licking and kissing breasts; women stroking their breasts and buttocks; and cropped shots of real or simulated sex acts.
+The trailer also contained an

 Ofcom considered Rules 2.1 (generally accepted standards) and 2.3 (material which may cause offence must be justified by the context).

 Ofcom Decision: Breach of Rules 2.1 and 2.3 of the Code

 Ofcom noted the broadcaster's argument that the material complained of met generally accepted standards because it was broadcast on a channel with the specific and clearly labelled purpose of showing promotional trailers for ‘adult-sex' channels.

 Further, the channel was located in the ‘adult' section of the Virgin EPG and therefore the material would not have exceeded the expectations of the audience.
 Also it was shown after 22:00.
 In addition, Ofcom noted that prior to 22:00 the channel